 You might not think there’d be a need for hot pools in the land of endless sunshine, but there’s nothing like soaking away your troubles and staring up at a starry night sky or gazing out over the bush on a winter’s day.

 Peninsula Hot Springs is a peaceful sanctuary just 90 minutes from the hustle and bustle of Melbourne.
-The thermal mineral water temperature varies from pool to pool ranging from 36°C to 43°C, though cooler pools are available in the summer and for younger family members.
+The thermal mineral water temperature varies from pool to pool ranging from 36 to 43 degrees, though cooler pools are available in the summer and for younger family members.

 The first natural hot springs and day spa centre in Victoria, Peninsula Hot Springs has more than 20 bathing experiences to offer with areas suitable for visitors of all ages including a Hilltop pool with 360-degree views, reflexology walk, Turkish steam room, sauna, cave pool and a family area.